NILES is the most recognized brand name and preferred by more professional artists around the world!!

 2021 Update: I turned 80 in January and started thinking about either getting a partner or selling the business.
 I have been running it totally alone for 16 years but knew I wasn't going to be able to keep up with the work.
 Many times customers were surprised that I answered all phone calls and emails personally; there was no one else here.
 In May an agreement was reached and Carl Jacobson and his wife, Robin purchased Niles Bottle Stoppers.
 I wanted someone who would run the business the same way with the personal touch and great customer service.
 They have an agreement with Precision Crafted Products, assuring the material and machining will be of the same superior quality customers have come to expect.
 Carl is well known in the woodturning world, he has been turning for over 25 years and has a youtube channel with many thousand followers so he knows what he is talking about.

-I am still very involved with the company as an "employee" in charge of customer service and taking phone orders.
 As I've said many times, I love my customers and have developed a friendship with an awful lot of you.
 YOU built Niles Bottle Stoppers to be the most recommended company, I just did what you wanted!
 Thank YOU for helping me be successful.

 *note: as of June 2022 Ruth has totally retired, Carl and Robin Jacobson are running the company.
-The name, product quality and customer service will be exactly as Ruth worked so many years to create the most popular brand name nationally and internationally.
+The company name, product quality and customer service will be exactly as Ruth worked so many years to create the most popular brand name nationally and internationally.